eriktuck/ei-dev/docs/the-basics/getting-started.md

 If you like, you can install a few additional often used packages into the base environment, but we recommend using environments for most projects, rather than installing everything into the base environment:

 * `pandas`

+### Why install packages into the base environment?

+In general, we recommend creating [virtual environments](../development/virtual-environments.md) for most projects.

+However, especially as you are getting started with coding, you'll want to be able to quickly explore different concepts.
+Having these commonly used packages installed in the base environment will allow you to explore without a lot of set up or tear down.

+## Working in Jupyter Notebooks

+Jupyter notebooks are a literate coding environment which allow you to mix code with your own text in Markdown.
+Outputs are printed directly to the screen.
+Notebooks are great for getting started, and may become an important part of your process even as you advance.
+I use notebooks for data exploration and when developing new processes.
+As I test different strategies and packages, I can capture both what works (which eventually finds its way into a `.py` file) and what *didn't* work.

+## Using Jupyter Notebooks with environments

+As you are exploring a new project, you may want to use jupyter notebooks in a virtual environment.
+This will allow you to avoid polluting your base environment, or your project's main environment, with packages you won't end up using, and the jupyter notebook package itself.
+While you could install jupyter notebook directly in the environment (but make sure to complete step 6 below), you might not if you plan to deploy your app as you will end up installing jupyter notebook on the production server when you really don't need to.
+I like to set up a temporary environment for this exploration phase.
+Follow the process below in your command prompt.

+1. `conda create -n <temp_env_name>`
+2. `conda activate <temp_env_name>`
+3. `conda install -c conda-forge <jupyterlab>`
+4. (install any other packages needed)
+5. `python -m ipykernel install --user`: this step installs the kernel into the environment so that your system can find the environment.
+See [here](https://jakevdp.github.io/blog/2017/12/05/installing-python-packages-from-jupyter/) for more on the relationship between a jupyter notebook kernel and the environment
+6. `jupyter notebook` will launch the notebook in your browser (it will open automatically)